wosherco/auth/docs/multi-device-and-sharing.md

 ## Security Considerations

-1. **Device Keys Never Leave the Device**: Each device has its own keys that authenticate it.
-These should never be transferred.
+1. **Device Keys Must Be Stored Securely**: Each device's keys (including secret keys) must be stored securely on that device:
+   - Use encrypted storage (e.g., Web Crypto API with a user password)
+   - Use OS-level keychains (macOS Keychain, Windows Credential Manager)
+   - Never transmit device keys to other devices or servers
+   - The device keys authenticate this specific device

 2. **User Keys Are Shared**: Your user keys are shared across your devices via encrypted lockboxes.
-This is by design.
+This is by design and allows all your devices to decrypt content.

 3. **Key Rotation on Device Removal**: When you remove a device, all keys it had access to are rotated.
 The removed device cannot decrypt new content.

 4. **Invitation Seeds Are Sensitive**: Treat invitation seeds like passwords.
-Use secure channels to transfer them.
+Use secure channels to transfer them between devices.

 5. **Connection Security**: The connection protocol establishes a session key for each connection, providing forward secrecy.

+6. **What to Store Securely**:
+   - ✅ Device keys (most sensitive - unique to this device)
+   - ✅ User keys (sensitive - your identity)
+   - ✅ Team keyring (sensitive - access to team content)
+   - ℹ️ Team graph (public information, but should be persisted)

 ## Common Questions